odoo/odoo/doc/howtos/rdtraining/firstui.rst

 contains HTML tags.
 While it would be possible to load such data through a CSV, it is more convenient to use an XML file.

-The XML files must be added in the same folders than the CSV files, and defined similarly in the ``__manifest__.py``.
+The XML files must be added in the same folders as the CSV files, and defined similarly in the ``__manifest__.py``.
 The content of the data files is also loaded when a module is installed or updated, sequencially.
 Therefore, all remarks made for the CSV files holds true for the XML files.
 When the data we add is linked to views, we add it in the ``views`` folder.